Months to Launch

-Kicking off with the launch of its Asia hub in Hong Kong, the global fashion label leveraged SP eCommerce’s extensive logistics infrastructure and digital commerce capabilities to serve online shoppers in 7 markets across the region.
-SP eCommerce helped Calvin Klein achieve speedy times to market and cost efficiencies through institutionalized processes, localized and customer-centric web storefronts built on the Demandware eCommerce platform, and highly trained customer care teams that service multiple markets and languages.
+Kicking off with the launch of its Asia hub in Hong Kong, the global fashion label leveraged SP eCommerce’s extensive logistics infrastructure and digital commerce capabilities to serve online shoppers in 8 markets across the region in a time frame of 3-6 months.
+SP eCommerce helped Calvin Klein achieve speedy times to market and cost efficiencies through institutionalized processes, localized and customer-centric web storefronts, and highly trained customer care teams that service multiple markets and languages.

 Local web storefronts and direct international shipping from out of its Hong Kong hub puts Calvin Klein directly in touch with its regional audience, giving it visibility into key indicators such as where customers are purchasing from, what they prefer, and how much they are spending.
 This, in turn, gives it a way to test different markets and learn more about their shoppers before committing inventory to those markets.

 Despite Calvin Klein’s strong physical retail performance in Asia, the fashion label was well aware of the rising trend of Asian shoppers looking for apparel online – and the need to offer user experiences tailored to each market in order to effectively capture this audience.